I-NERGY/Ai4Experiments/README.md

-# Ai4euExperiments
+# Ai4Experiments
-This repository contains the source files of services uploaded to AI4EU experiments.
+This repository contains the source files of services uploaded to AI4Experiments.